rtm516/GeyserMC-wiki/Setup.md

 ### GUI Setup (Recommended)
 3. Double-click the jar file and all the necessary files for Geyser will be created.
-4. Configure any needed options in the Geyser config.
+4. Configure options such as the server you want to join in the Geyser config.
 A description of all options of the config can be found on the [Understanding the Config](https://github.com/GeyserMC/Geyser/wiki/Understanding-the-Config) page.
 5. Stop the current instance of Geyser and re-run it.

 ### Console Setup
 3. Create a new bat or startup script, similar to the one you'd use for a Bukkit server, and take a look at [this](Creating-a-Startup-Script) page for what to put into it.
 4. Run the startup script/bat, and all the necessary files for Geyser will be created.
-5. Configure any needed options in the Geyser config.
+5. Configure options such as the server you want to join in the Geyser config.
 A description of all options of the config can be found on the [Understanding the Config](https://github.com/GeyserMC/Geyser/wiki/Understanding-the-Config) page.
 6. Stop the current instance of Geyser and re-run it.

 Once you're done, open up Minecraft: Bedrock Edition and in the **Friends** tab, Geyser should show up there.
 If it does not show up, just add the Java IPv4 address and Bedrock port.